ibm-mas/gitops/README.md

 │       └── redhat-cert-manager.yaml
 ```

-The `example-config` directory in this repository contains examples of each of these `.yaml` files.
+> See the `example-config` directory in this repository for some actual examples of each of these `.yaml` files.

-Here is the structure of an example _Config_ Git repo containing configuration for three accounts (`dev`, `staging`, `production`) with a number of clusters and MAS instances.
-For brevity, the actual `.yaml` files are not shown here.
+Here is the structure of an example **Config Git Repo** containing configuration for three accounts (`dev`, `staging`, `production`) with a number of clusters and MAS instances.
+For brevity, the actual `.yaml` file names are not shown here.
 ```
 ├── dev
 │   ├── cluster1